dominikpanzer/cacamber-BDD-for-ABAP/README.md

 when the sales clerk lets the system calculate the customers discount on a Slayer album then the discount is 66% \m/
 ```
-These scenarios or examples will be delivered by the business or ideally by the (3 amigos)[https://automationpanda.com/2017/02/20/the-behavior-driven-three-amigos/] and will be used as executable specifications.
-You guessed it right: automated Tests!
-So how can we execute those scenarios as automated tests?
+These scenarios or examples will be delivered by the business or ideally by the [3 amigos](https://automationpanda.com/2017/02/20/the-behavior-driven-three-amigos/) and will be used as executable specifications.
+You guessed it right: automated tests!
+So how can we execute these scenarios as automated tests?

 You might already know the `Given ...
 When ...
 Then` pattern.
 It's quite similar to `arrange ... act ... assert`.
 They are both techniques to give tests a clear structure.
 In ABAP this usually looks like this.
 We focus on the the feature, give the test method an according name and write an acceptance test: